[Content note: Visions! omens! hallucinations! miracles! ecstasies! dreams! adorations! illuminations! religions!]

 (Moloch whose fate is a cloud of sexless hydrogen!)

 Bostrom realizes that some people fetishize intelligence, that they are rooting for that blind alien god as some sort of higher form of life that ought to crush us for its own “higher good” the way we crush ants.
-He argues (p.
+He argues (Superintelligence, p.
 219):

 The sacrifice looks even less appealing when we reflect that the superintelligence could realize a nearly-as-great good (in fractional terms) while sacrificing much less of our own potential well-being.
 Suppose that we agreed to allow almost the entire accessible universe to be converted into hedonium – everything except a small preserve, say the Milky Way, which would be set aside to accommodate our own needs.
 Then there would still be a hundred billion galaxies dedicated to the maximization of [the superintelligence’s own values].
 But we would have one galaxy within which to create wonderful civilizations that could last for billions of years and in which humans and nonhuman animals could survive and thrive, and have the opportunity to develop into beatific posthuman spirits.

-What is important to remember is that Moloch cannot agree even to this 99.99999% victory.
+Remember: Moloch can’t agree even to this 99.99999% victory.
 Rats racing to populate an island don’t leave a little aside as a preserve where the few rats who live there can live happy lives producing artwork.
 Cancer cells don’t agree to leave the lungs alone because they realize it’s important for the body to get oxygen.
 Competition and optimization are blind idiotic processes and they fully intend to deny us even one lousy galaxy.

 They broke their backs lifting Moloch to Heaven!
 Pavements, trees, radios, tons! lifting the city to Heaven which exists and is everywhere about us!